Quantum Drinfeld Hecke Algebras: Hochschild Cohomology

 As in Shepler and Witherspoon~\cite{SW1, SWbracket} (in the nonquantum setting), Naidu and Witherspoon recommend associating a Hochschild cocycle to the parameters $Q,\kappa$ defining a factor algebra $\cH_{Q,\kappa}$.
 Any quantum 2-form $\kappa$ (see Proposition~\ref{skewpolyalg}) extends to an element of

 and thus defines a 2-cochain in the theory of Hochschild cohomology

-computed using a quantum Koszul resolution on $\K_Q[V]$ (see~\cite{NW}).
+computed using a quantum Koszul resolution on $S_Q(V)$ (see~\cite{NW}).
 But (see~\cite[Theorem~3.5]{NW})

-Thus, one wonders: When does $\kappa$ define a class in the Hochschild cohomology $\HHD(\K_Q[V]\#G)$, the cohomology theory detecting all algebraic deformations of $\K_Q[V]\# G$ ?
-Results of Naidu and Witherspoon~\cite{NW} show \begin{prop} Assume $G$ acts as automorphisms on both $\bigwedge_Q(V)$ and $\K_Q[V]$ and $\kappa$ is a quantum $2$-form.
-Then \begin{itemize} \item Condition(C) of Theorem~\ref{formalassociativityconditions2} holds if and only if $\kappa$ is a cocycle. \item Condition(D) of Theorem~\ref{formalassociativityconditions2} holds if and only if $\kappa$ is invariant. \end{itemize} \end{prop} Theorem~\ref{formalassociativityconditions2} and Proposition~\ref{Hochschildrelations} together with Theorem~3.5 of Naidu and Witherspoon~\cite{NW} therefore give another interpretation of the necessary and sufficient PBW conditions: \begin{theorem} Assume $G$ acts on both the quantum polynomial algebra $\K_Q[V]$ and the quantum exterior algebra $\bigwedge_Q(V)$ as automorphisms.
+Thus, one wonders: When does $\kappa$ define a class in the Hochschild cohomology $\HHD(S_Q(V)\#G)$, the cohomology theory detecting all algebraic deformations of $S_Q(V)\# G$ ?
+Results of Naidu and Witherspoon~\cite{NW} imply the following proposition. \begin{prop} Assume $G$ acts as automorphisms on both $\bigwedge_Q(V)$ and $S_Q(V)$ and $\kappa$ is a quantum $2$-form.
+Then \begin{itemize} \item Condition (iii) of Theorem~\ref{formalassociativityconditions2} holds if and only if $\kappa$ is a cocycle. \item Condition (iv) of Theorem~\ref{formalassociativityconditions2} holds if and only if $\kappa$ is invariant. \end{itemize} \end{prop} Theorem~\ref{formalassociativityconditions2} and Proposition~\ref{Hochschildrelations} together with Theorem~3.5 of Naidu and Witherspoon~\cite{NW} therefore give another interpretation of the necessary and sufficient PBW conditions: \begin{theorem} Assume $G$ acts on both the quantum polynomial algebra $S_Q(V)$ and the quantum exterior algebra $\bigwedge_Q(V)$ as automorphisms.
 Let $\kappa$ be a quantum $2$-form.
-Then the factor algebra $\cH_{Q,\kappa}$ is a \qdha\ if and only if $\kappa$ induces a Hochschild cocycle for $\K_Q[V]\# G$ . \end{theorem} Naidu and Witherspoon~\cite[Theorem~4.4]{NW} in fact show that every ``constant'' Hochschild 2-cocycle gives rise to a \qdha\ (extending a theorem from the nonquantum setting, see~\cite{SW1}).
+Then the factor algebra $\cH_{Q,\kappa}$ is a \qdha\ if and only if $\kappa$ induces a Hochschild cocycle for $S_Q(V)\# G$ . \end{theorem} Naidu and Witherspoon~\cite[Theorem~4.4]{NW} in fact show that every ``constant'' Hochschild 2-cocycle gives rise to a \qdha\ (extending a theorem from the nonquantum setting; see~\cite{SW1}).